What is Grand New View?

-Grand New View is Zoo Atlanta’s project to revitalize the former Cyclorama building and its adjacent surroundings.
-The project will create an all-new African savanna featuring a dramatically expanded elephant habitat and new habitats for other African wildlife; a one-of-a-kind event destination; and a grand entry plaza in keeping with the historic charm of our community.
-Grand New View is slated to open in early 2019.
+Grand New View is Zoo Atlanta’s transformative effort to revitalize the former Cyclorama building and its adjacent surroundings.
+The first phase of the project, the all-new African Savanna, opened in August 2019.
+Coming phases are a one-of-a-kind event destination in the future Savanna Hall and a grand new entry plaza in keeping with the historic charm of our community.

 How and when did the Grand New View project start?